jphmrst/PLC/README.md

 # Entering Unicode characters in Emacs `agda-mode`

-When you write agda code, you will need to insert characters which are not found on standard keyboards.
+When you write Agda code, you will need to insert characters which are not found on standard keyboards.
 Emacs `agda-mode` makes it easier to do this by defining character translations: when you enter certain sequences of ordinary characters (the kind you find on any keyboard),